calc1f4r/Mon-tout/general-findings/Generalchecks.md

 **Likelihood**: Medium
 **Description**: Empty or unnecessary functions create misleading security expectations and confusion.

+**Context**: Redundant functions typically occur during iterative development when functionality is moved but old functions remain.
+In the Fei Protocol, redundant functions in their codebase created confusion about which functions were actually operational, leading to misunderstandings about system security.
+Empty functions with security-suggesting names can create a false sense of protection while actually implementing nothing.

 **Vulnerable Code**:
 ```solidity
 // ❌ Bad: Empty function with misleading name